mallaire77/whoami/README.md

 **Senior Software Developer**\
 <sup>**scala, ts/js, play framework, spark, akka, graphql, kafka, cassandra**</sup>\
 *(Oct.
 2017 - Aug.
 2018)*
-- Worked primarily with Scala, Akka, Spark, Typescript, and NodeJS, Cassandra
 - Worked exclusively for the Walmart CA client.
 I worked with many teams while on the Walmart CA project, but my primary achievements are
     - Lead development of a service that gives all business units access to product information of the Walmart catalog
     - Lead development of the Scan&Go project, a service that allows users to shop at physical Walmart locations digitally